No negligence in RCMP actions in B.C. teen’s overdose death: Watchdog - Maple Ridge News

 The report, based on interviews with multiple witnesses and the recorded 9-1-1 calls, notes that by the time the first officers arrived at the Walnut Grove Skate Park on Aug.
 7 to search for 14-year-old Carson Crimeni, the boy and the group of teens he was thought to be with had left.

-The report, which refers to Carson as the Affected Person, or AP, provides a timeline for the initial police response and the first 9-1-1 calls about Carson.
+The report, which refers to Carson as the Affected Person, provides a timeline for the initial police response and the first 9-1-1 calls about Carson.

 “In the afternoon and evening of Aug.
 7, 2019, in the area of the Walnut Grove skate park, he had ingested a large quantity of drugs and was showing clear signs of distress,” the IIO report notes.